JoaoFigueiro/JoaoFigueiro/README.md

   </a>
 </p>

-### 🔭 I'm a SQL and Python Developer, studying about development, data science and technology!
+### 🔭 I'm a Data Engineer, studying about development, data engineering and technology!

 ### ✨ Take a look at my pinned projects to see what I can do.